netflowcoin/izzbie-android/README.md

 ---
 **Secret Level**：**Secret**

-izzbie.io
+izzbie

 # **About Guides**

 ## **Copyright Notice**

-izzbie.io © 2021 All rights reserved.
-Unless otherwise specified, the copyright of any text description, document format, illustration, photo, method, process, etc. appearing in this document belongs to izzbie.io and is protected by relevant property rights and copyright laws.
-Without the written permission of izzbie.io, it is not allowed to copy, distribute, reproduce, disclose or rewrite all or part of this document.
+izzbie © 2021 All rights reserved.
+Unless otherwise specified, the copyright of any text description, document format, illustration, photo, method, process, etc. appearing in this document belongs to izzbie and is protected by relevant property rights and copyright laws.
+Without the written permission of izzbie, it is not allowed to copy, distribute, reproduce, disclose or rewrite all or part of this document.

 ## **Information Update**

-This document is only used to provide information for NDA users, and it can be changed or withdrawn by izzbie.io at any time.
+This document is only used to provide information for NDA users, and it can be changed or withdrawn by izzbie at any time.

 ## **Disclaimer**

-In accordance with the scope of the applicable law, izzbie.io provides this document "as is" and does not assume any form of guarantee, including (but not limited to) any implied marketability, suitability for special purposes, or non-infringement.
-Under any circumstances, izzbie.io will not be liable for any direct or indirect loss or damage caused by the end user or any third party due to the use of the SDK/backend interface according to the instructions, even if izzbie.io is clearly aware of these losses or damages, These damages include (but are not limited to) loss of profits, business interruption, reputation or loss of data.
+In accordance with the scope of the applicable law, izzbie provides this document "as is" and does not assume any form of guarantee, including (but not limited to) any implied marketability, suitability for special purposes, or non-infringement.
+Under any circumstances, izzbie will not be liable for any direct or indirect loss or damage caused by the end user or any third party due to the use of the SDK/backend interface according to the instructions, even if izzbie is clearly aware of these losses or damages, These damages include (but are not limited to) loss of profits, business interruption, reputation or loss of data.

 ## **Who should read this Guides**

-The readers of this guides are developers of third-party vendors who have signed an NDA (non-disclosure agreement) with izzbie.io.
+The readers of this guides are developers of third-party vendors who have signed an NDA (non-disclosure agreement) with izzbie.

 ## **Secret Level**